-Feedback on this manual
+Feedback on content

-If you have any comments on this manual, send an e-mail to errata@arm.com.
+If you have comments on content then send an e-mail to errata@arm.com.
 Give:

 - the title

-- the number
+- the number, ARM DDI 0407F

-- the relevant page number(s) to which your comments apply
+- the page numbers to which your comments apply

 - a concise explanation of your comments.